bcgov/nr-broker/docs/dev_intention_usage.md

 **Examples:** Start an OpenShift pod, Run a server application on premise and other continuous activities

-If you are following the provision workflow, you'll be using the static role id unique to the instance of your deployment (retrieved via Broker UI or API) and a secret id (retrieved via Broker API) to login your application to Vault.

-The first step is to open your intention with the Broker API.
-You must provide your team's JWT as an authorization bearer token.
+The first step is to open an intention with the Broker API.
+The open API is authenticated using a Broker Account that is connected to the project/service(s) in the actions.
+Your team can generate a Broker Token for Broker Accounts that your team is connected to.
+See: [Broker Account Token](dev_account_token.md)

-You must modify the event, service and user fields in this example.
-In particular, the user id must be a member of your team (even if this sent by an automated process).
-Jq is an excellent tool for doing this modification.

-You may wish (or be required) to provide additional actions to describe the intention in more detail.
-(Example: accessing a server to do the provision)

 **Call  1.** POST /v1/intention/open